dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

     ## 4 Agnostic $30-40k    81
     ## 5 Agnostic $40-50k    76

+- **`cols`**: The columns you want to pivot from **wide to long**.
+  - *Example*: If you have columns like `"January"`, `"February"`, and `"March"`, you would list these here to combine them into one.
+- **`names_to`**: The name of the **new column** that will store the names of the original columns.
+  - *Example*: If your original columns represent months, the new column could be called `"month"`.
+- **`values_to`**: The name of the **new column** that will store the values from the original columns.
+  - *Example*: If the original columns contain sales data, this new column could be called `"sales"`.

 ## Merging data

+Merging is required if your data is spread across different tibbles.
+This might be the case if you have different data sources or if you have data that is split into different files.
+However, it might also arise when you’ve split an existing data set in different tibbles for preprocessing and analysis and then you want to merge the results back together.

 Here, we will use National Health and Nutrition Examination Survey data.
 This is the [data